GlassGhost/BrunoIsIceFrog/README.md

-## All of the public undisputed information available
+## All of the public undisputed information available(Bulba & MANGOES being the most blatant reveal)
 ___

 2002 [Bruno visited the Instituto Schönthal High School from which he graduated with a special orientation towards Computer Science in 2002.](http://en.wikipedia.org/wiki/User:FredericL/Bruno_Carlucci)